honojs/hono/README.md

 ## Starter template

 You can start making your Cloudflare Workers application with [the starter template](https://github.com/yusukebe/hono-minimal).
-It is really minimal using TypeScript, esbuild, and Miniflare.
+It is really minimal using TypeScript, esbuild, Miniflare, and Jest.

 To generate a project skelton, run this command.